TJCSec/website/writeups/2020-09-29-csaw-red-2020-qual/index.md

 title: CSAW RED 2020 Qualifier
 date: 2020-09-29
 slug: /writeups/csaw-red-2020-qual
+excerpt: Solutions for all challenges from the CSAW RED 2020 Qualification Round.
 ---

 Solutions for all challenges from the CSAW RED 2020 Qualification Round. <!-- end -->Overall very good entry-level challenges with a couple harder ones mixed in.